byline.pubbyline.pub

 • The review list lives in your browser only.
 If you close the tab before publishing, the list is not kept.
 Publishing is what writes the records.

-• Open Library is the only source, and it is text only.
-A miss is normal, especially for self-published titles with an Amazon ASIN and no ISBN; just fill the row in by hand.
+• Open Library is the only lookup source, and it is text only.
+A miss is normal, especially for self-published titles with an Amazon ASIN and no ISBN.
+Those import from your own file instead, which is what the CSV is for.

 Back to the importer